SnitramDev/docker-alias/README.md

 2. Restart your computer

-3. Mount in your docker VM (e.g. default):

-docker-machine-nfs default --mount-opts="nolock,vers=3,tcp,fsc,rw,noatime"
+3. Mount in your docker VM (e.g. default): docker-machine-nfs default --mount-opts="nolock,vers=3,tcp,fsc,rw,noatime"

-4. If you receive the "Cannot detected the NFS mount :(" error, then do the following:
+# If you receive the "Cannot detected the NFS mount :(" error, then do the following:

-4.1. docker-machine regenerate-certs default
+1. docker-machine regenerate-certs default

-4.2. docker-machine-nfs default
+2. docker-machine-nfs default

 "default" is the docker machine name.

+3. docker-machine-nfs default --mount-opts="nolock,vers=3,tcp,fsc,rw,noatime"

 ## Reference